httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an ASCII string as input_string, return a bare Item. input_string is modified to remove the parsed value.

-1. If the first character of input_string is a "-" or a DIGIT, return the result of running Parsing a Number ({{parse-number}}) with input_string.
+1. If the first character of input_string is a "-" or a DIGIT, return the result of running Parsing an Integer or Decimal ({{parse-number}}) with input_string.
 2. If the first character of input_string is a DQUOTE, return the result of running Parsing a String ({{parse-string}}) with input_string.
 3. If the first character of input_string is ":", return the result of running Parsing a Byte Sequence ({{parse-binary}}) with input_string.
 4. If the first character of input_string is "?", return the result of running Parsing a Boolean ({{parse-boolean}}) with input_string.